Arabinet/Introduction-to-Bioinformatics/RNA-seq analysis basic.md

-In this tutorial, we will learn how to do RNA-seq analysis using HISAT, StringTie and Ballgown, using a protocol published in the following paper at Nature Protocol.
+In this tutorial, we will learn how to do a basic RNA-seq analysis.
+We will first setup a linux server using cloud service provided by USTC.
+Then will follow a protocol provided by [Pertea et al (2016)](http://www.nature.com/nprot/journal/v11/n9/full/nprot.2016.095.html), which appeared at **_Nature Protocol_**:

-Transcript-level expression analysis of RNA-seq experiments with HISAT, StringTie and Ballgown.
+`RNA-seq analysis using HISAT, StringTie and Ballgown, using a protocol published in the following paper at Nature Protocol.`

-#1.
+##1.
 Setup and virtual machine

 Open an account at USTC cloud service, and set up a virtual machine as a server: